avirzin/Rendex/README.md

 ## Introduction

 This project serves as the final submission for the "EVM Chain Certification" program offered by Alchemy University.
 The investment use case presented herein was selected as the Capstone Project due to its foundational simplicity, which provides a clear and accessible framework for demonstrating core blockchain development principles.
 However, the implementation introduces several nuanced complexities, particularly in the integration of an off-chain oracle mechanism that bridges traditional financial data sources with on-chain smart contract execution.
-The comprehensive investment lifecycle—encompassing tokenization, yield accrual through rebasing mechanisms, and redemption processes—offers a holistic opportunity to synthesize and apply the diverse technical competencies acquired throughout the certification curriculum.
+The comprehensive investment lifecycle—encompassing tokenization, yield accrual through rebasing mechanisms, and redemption processes offers a holistic opportunity to synthesize and apply the diverse technical competencies acquired throughout the certification curriculum.

 ## Project Description